MobleyLab/off-ffcompare/README.md

 |OpenForceField       | 0.1.6     |
 |Schrodinger          | 2017-2  \*|

 \* We are working on updating this code to support the open source Desmond package provided by D.E.
 Shaw.
-This will allow for minimization with OPLS2005, whearas OPLS3 requires a license through Schrodinger.
+This will allow for minimization with OPLS2005, whereas OPLS3 requires a license through Schrodinger.

 ### Contents